 When nothing else works, or when all the available GTK+3 versions of WebKit2 fail to be found or start (due to crashes), one more choice exists.
 An ancient fallback HTML3 browser is shipped within ACE.
-This fallback browser appears to be stable on supported Linux distros, but it has reduced functionality and performance, renders without antialiasing (the fonts often look ugly), the fonts can be illegible (too small) on HiDPI monitors, and it occasionally might not show the entire report on the first try (though scrolling the report or resizing the report usually causes it to fully paint).
+This fallback browser appears to be stable on supported Linux distros (while using X11), but it has reduced functionality and performance, renders without antialiasing (the fonts often look ugly), the fonts can be illegible (too small) on HiDPI monitors, it occasionally might not show the entire report on the first try (though scrolling the report or resizing the report usually causes it to fully paint), and it does not directly support the Wayland display server (instead of X11).

 ACE automatically tries this fallback browser when it cannot find any compatible embeddable browser within the OS.
-But if it finds a compatible browser that then crashes, ACE might not get a chance to automatically try the fallback browser.
+But if it finds a compatible browser that subsequently crashes, ACE might not get a chance to automatically try the fallback browser.